 A choker is any kind of necklace which fits very snug against the throat (although it should not actually "choke" you!).
-Below we offer tips for care, cleaning and storage of ribbon chokers (velvet, satin, organza) and fabric chokers (lace and more exotic trims such as fringe) specifically.
+Below we offer tips for care, cleaning and storage of ribbon-based chokers (velvet or satin for example) as well as lace and more exotic fabric trims such as fringe.